caegomezca/master-thesis/README.md

 Code Camilo's Master Thesis
 ---
-This is program of an experiment used in the master thesis in Economic Sciences of Camilo Gomez.
+This is the program of an experiment used in the master thesis research in Economic Sciences of Camilo Gomez.
 The experiment was run in October and November of 2018.
-The content is Spanish because the pool of subjects was Colombian people, in particular, from Bogota.
+The content is in Spanish because the pool of subjects was Colombian people, in particular, from Bogota.

 ---
 Experiment structure:

 This experiment program has three main tasks.
 The first is a Prisoner Dilemma Game with district contingent decisions.
-The second is a beliefs elicitation.
+The second is a belief elicitation.
 The third is a Dictator Game.
 In addition, the program has a post-experimental questionnaire.

 ---